sjentsch/lsjDocs/_pages/Ch07_Probability_6.rst

    tails of the normal distribution).
 That’s the important difference between the two.
 This distribution tends to arise in situations where you think that the data actually follow a normal distribution, but you don’t know the mean or standard deviation.
-We’ll run into this distribution again in Chapter `Comparing two means <Ch11_tTest.html#comparing-two-means>`__.
+We’ll run into this distribution again in chapter :doc:`Comparing two means <Ch11_tTest>`.

 .. ----------------------------------------------------------------------------